sfcheung/rstylesf/README.md

 # Indendation within brackets and parentheses

-Indent the lines within a pair of brackets or parenthese.
+Indent the lines within a pair of brackets or parentheses.
 This is not the common style in R but I prefer this one as it makes the block easier to read, as in Python.

 ```